-The above transfer fees are reduced by 50% where the purchase of immovable property is not subject to VAT.
+The above transfer fees are reduced by 50% in case the purchase of immovable property is not subject to VAT.
 Furthermore, no transfer fees are payable when the transfer relates to a transaction subject to VAT.

 9. Social security contributions